 John Adam Sturtz Jr. was born on June 12, 1817 in Somerset County, PA, the son of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.

-On June 1, 1838, at the age of 20, John Adam married Susanna Troutman ( ? -1870).
+On June 1, 1838, at the age of 20, John Adam married Susanna Troutman (1820-1870), daughter of Jacob and Rebecca (Boyer) Troutman.
 The ceremony took place in Somerset County by the hand of justice of the peace Jacob Martz.
 John Adam's parents were witnesses as was Solomon Leidig.
 The groom's brother Solomon Sturtz was in Ohio at the time and did not attend.

 John Adam was a farmer, carpenter and flour miller for nearly 20 years in Southampton Township, Somerset County before becoming pioneer settlers of Iowa.

-Their nine children were Solomon Sturtz, Michael Sturtz, Rebecca Ann Earnest, Sarah C. Sturtz, Adam Sturtz, Mary Ellen Sturtz, Jacob Sturtz, Charles W. Sturtz and Franklin M. "Frank" Sturtz.
-Susanna was assisted during several of these births by an apparent sister, Louise Troutman.
+Their nine children were Solomon Sturtz, Michael Sturtz, Rebecca Ann Earnest, Sarah Catherine Hart, Adam Sturtz, Mary Ellen Pauley Cuffel, Jacob Sturtz, Charles W. Sturtz and Franklin M. "Frank" Sturtz.
+Susanna was assisted during several of these births by a relative, Louise Troutman.
 John Adam kept a family Bible in which he noted the birthdates of his children.

 In 1850, United States Census records show the family living on a farm in Southampton Township, with John's aged parents residing under their roof.